 The dramatic rise of the social media site Instagram has been driven by a growing appetite for visual content.
 Here's how small businesses can make an impact on this popular social media site

-Launched in 2010, Instagram already has more than 700 million active monthly users.
+Launched in 2010, Instagram already has more than one billion active monthly users.
 With its emphasis on appealing images rather than lots of text, brands with something to show - from food to fashion - have quickly made their mark on Instagram.

 "Everyone wants to be on Instagram because it has had such amazing growth," says Alison Battisby, social media expert and founder of Avocado Social.
 However, she warns, while it can be a powerful tool for many creative and retail businesses it's not right for everyone.

 And for businesses that are familiar with Twitter and Facebook, Instagram can be a learning curve.
 Apart from the need to have a constant supply of strong images, the main difference, says Battisby, is that "currently you can't link out to websites so you have to engage with people within the app itself.
 That means you have to find ways to engage without a call to action.
 Some businesses struggle; they post three images and they give up."

 When it comes to standing out on Instagram, preparation is key, she says.
 "It can take time to work out a strategy.
 Check out the images other people in your sector are posting and what is being liked and shared.
 Look at your target audience and your competitors to find out what is doing well and which hashtags are trending."

 Images on Instagram need to have instant appeal; boring or poor quality images are an absolute no-no. "You need to inspire in seconds," says Battisby.
 "People won't read a long caption, so the image has to speak for itself.
 Don't over-complicate things; it's best to keep it simple."

 Here some guidelines on images and how and why to use them.